1000Rym/CodeSkillUp/web_development/django/README.md

     python manage.py startapp <app_name>
     ```
 - After the command, we can see the following files generated.
-   - `__init__.py` : treat the foler as the python package.
+   - `__init__.py` : Treat the foler as the python package.
-   - `admin.py` : register the module, so that Django will then use them with Django's admin interface.
+   - `admin.py` : Register the module, so that Django will then use them with Django's admin interface.
-   - `apps.py`: application specific configurations.
+   - `apps.py`: Application specific configurations.
-   - `models.py`: store the application's data models.
+   - `models.py`: Store the application's data models.
-   - `tests.py`: test functions to test your code.
+   - `tests.py`: Test functions to test your code.
-   - `views.py`: functions that handle requests and return response.
+   - `views.py`: Functions that handle requests and return response.
-   - migrations folder: stores database specific information as it relates to the models.
+   - Migrations Folder: Stores database specific information as it relates to the models.

 - Add <my_app> info to the `INSTALLED_APPS` in `<my_project>/settings.py`.